frequency-chain/docs/pages/glossary.md

 * `Registered MSA` — An MSA that can allow others to delegate to it.
 Required for some types of staking.

-## Activity Content
-The linked content connected to an "Announcement"
 ## Actor
 (Need definition)
 ### Bad Actor